wbor-fm/wbor-ups/README.md

 - **fifteen**: 15-minute follow-up script that runs on mains restoration
 - **offbattery**: This script runs when the UPS goes back onto mains power (restoration).

-All send email, GroupMe, and Discord embeds; `onbattery` schedules `fifteen`, and `offbattery` cancels it if still pending.
+All send email, GroupMe, Discord embeds, and RabbitMQ messages; `onbattery` schedules `fifteen`, and `offbattery` cancels it if still pending.

 ## Testing